ASH RARE BOOKS - ANTIQUE PRINTS OF WESTMINSTER - THE HORSE GUARDS

 [London : R. Baldwin, 1773].
 An elegant eighteenth-century print of the Horse Guards, built to William Kent's design between 1750 and 1758.
 Engraved by Joseph Collyer and originally produced for John Noorthouck's part-work "New History of London" (London : 1772-1773).

 Copper line engraving on paper.
-Engraved surface 97 x 141mm (approx 3-7/8" x 5-1/2").
-In very good and clean state.
+Engraved surface 97 x 141mm (approx 3-7/8” x 5-1/2”).
+Trimmed a little tight at foot, a few tiny specks, but overall in very good and clean state.
 A guaranteed genuine antique print.
 Adams 51/035A.

 £40

-ANTIQUE PRINT: THE TREASURY & HORSE GUARDS.
+ANTIQUE PRINT: VIEW OF THE OLD HORSE GUARDS.

 Copper line engraving on paper.
-Engraved surface 90 x 140mm (approx. 3-1/2" x 5-1/2").
-In very good and clean state.
+Engraved surface 112 x 186mm (approx. 4-3/8” x 7-3/8”).
+A few tiny specks, but overall in very good and clean state.
 A guaranteed genuine antique print.
-Adams 41/072.

 £40